operand/agency/site/_articles/creating_spaces.md

 ## Using `AMQPSpace`

-`AMQPSpace` may be used for building applications that allow agent communication across multiple hosts in a network.
+`AMQPSpace` may be used for building applications that allows agent communication across multiple hosts in a network.

 To run an `AMQPSpace` across multiple hosts, you would separate your agents into